 Node.js can be used to build different types of applications such as command-line applications, web applications, real-time chat applications, REST API servers, etc. However, it is mainly used to build network programs like web servers, similar to PHP, Java, or ASP.NET.

-How to Learn Node.js for beginners?
+How to Get Started Learning Node.js for Beginners

 If you think learning Node.js will be the next step towards advancing your career below is a typical ultimate guide to Node.js for beginners that will help you achieve it.